Deep(er) Thoughts on the Headhunter Fly Line

 And, the wind blows here.
 So coming tight, finishing strong, and controlling the outcome of the fly line and fly, is damn important for dry fly successes.

 Known Outcomes are important in dry fly fishing.
-Since we do not condone shooting fly line during a dry fly cast, Known Outcomes are important.
+Since we, and you shouldn’t either unless you like to guess every cast as many do that do not have a high success percentage whilst targeting specific fish, do not condone shooting fly line during a dry fly cast, Known Outcomes are important.
 And casting a static amount of line, a line that finishes strong, was imperative for us when thinking about, designing, and testing the Headhunter Fly Line.